Robert S. Johnson: Near-fatal engagement

 After pulling out of the uncontrolled spin and with the fire amazingly going out on its own, Johnson headed for the English Channel but was intercepted by a single Fw 190.
 The German fighter began pumping rounds into the helpless Thunderbolt.
 Bullets and cannon shells tore through the fuselage.
 Johnson jolted every time a shell thumped into the armor plate.
 Johnson alternatively hit the rudder pedals to throw off the enemy's aim, causing him to overshoot, briefly giving Johnson the advantage.
 Johnson fired off a couple of rounds before the German looped around to pull up to Johnson's wing.
 The pilot looked over Johnson's plane, then shook his head in disbelief, then waved at Johnson before getting back behind him to attack again.
 After another assault of gunfire, the German pilot once again pulled up to Johnson's wing.
 He waved again before maneuvering to make a final attack.
 The German manipulated his rudder to move side to side as he fired, spraying Johnson wingtip to wingtip.
 Unable to fight back, he maneuvered while under a series of attacks, and although sustaining further heavy damage from hundreds of 7.92 mm rounds, managed to survive until the German ran out of ammunition.
 The German for a final time pulled up to Johnson's wing.
 He rocked his wings to salute Johnson, then turned back.
 His opponent was possibly the commander of III/JG 2, Major Egon Mayer.
 However, this theory remains unverified.
 After landing, Johnson tried to count the bullet holes in his airplane but gave up after the tally passed 200 – without even moving around the aircraft.
+He also saw the 20 mm shell that had exploded behind his headrest and jammed his canopy.

+Another pilot from the 56th fighter group, Lt.
+Gerald Johnson, recounted the engagement differently.
+He saw two Fw 190s chasing Robert Johnson's aircraft, one covering the other.
+Gerald Johnson shot down the Fw 190 attacking Johnson's aircraft, but did not locate the second aircraft.
+After Robert Johnson recounted the story to the group, Gerald Johnson kept quiet to avoid "spoiling his glory", but recorded his version in his memoir.